eileencodes/crud_project/README.md

 Categorization.where(:category_id => category.id).delete_all
 ```

-which produces the following MySQL and benchmark:
+and produces the following MySQL and benchmark:
 ```ruby
 SQL (38.0ms)  DELETE FROM `categorizations` WHERE `categorizations`.`category\_id` = 3
          user     system      total         real